hombit/freddi/Readme.md

 Freddi - numerical calculation of accretion disk evolution:

 General options:
   -h [ --help ]                    Produce help message --prefix arg (=freddi)           Set prefix for output filenames.
-Output
+Output file
-                                        file with distribution of parameters
+                                   with distribution of parameters over time is PREFIX.dat
-                                        over time is PREFIX.dat -d [ --dir ] arg (=.)
+  -d [ --dir ] arg (=.)
 Choose the directory to write output files.
-It should exist --fulldata                            Output files PREFIX_%d.dat with radial
+                                   It should exist
+  --fulldata                       Output files PREFIX_%d.dat with radial
                                    structure for every time step.
-Default
-                                        is to output only PREFIX.dat with
+Default is to output only PREFIX.dat with global disk
-                                        global disk parameters for every time
+                                   parameters for every time step
-                                        step

 Basic binary and disk parameters:
-  -M [ --Mx ] arg (=5)                  Mass of the central object, in the
+  -M [ --Mx ] arg (=5)             Mass of the central object, in the units of
+                                   solar masses
-                                        units of solar masses --kerr arg (=0)                       Dimensionless Kerr parameter of the black hole
+  --kerr arg (=0)                  Dimensionless Kerr parameter of the black
-  -a [ --alpha ] arg (=0.25)            Alpha parameter of Shakura-Sunyaev
-                                        model
+                                   hole
-  --rin arg                             Inner radius of the disk, in the units
+  -a [ --alpha ] arg (=0.25)       Alpha parameter of Shakura-Sunyaev model --rin arg                        Inner radius of the disk, in the units of
-                                        of the Schwarzschild radius of the
+                                   the Schwarzschild radius of the central
-                                        central object 2GM/c^2.
-If it isn't set then the radius of ISCO orbit is used defined by --Mx and --kerr values --Mopt arg (=0.5)                     Mass of the optical star, in units of solar masses -P [ --period ] arg (=0.25)           Orbital period of the binary system, in units of days -R [ --rout ] arg                     Outer radius of the disk, in units of solar radius.
+                                   object 2GM/c^2.
+If it isn't set then the radius of ISCO orbit is used defined by --Mx and --kerr values --Mopt arg (=0.5)                Mass of the optical star, in units of solar masses
+  -P [ --period ] arg (=0.25)      Orbital period of the binary system, in
+                                   units of days
+  -R [ --rout ] arg                Outer radius of the disk, in units of solar
+                                   radius.
 If it isn't set then the tidal radius is used defined by --Mx, --Mopt and --period values

 Parameters of the disk model:
   -O [ --opacity ] arg (=Kramers)  Opacity law: Kramers (varkappa ~ rho /
                                    T^7/2) or OPAL (varkappa ~ rho / T^5/2)
   --boundcond arg (=Teff)          Outer boundary movement condition

                                    Values:
-                                          Teff: outer radius of the disk moves inwards to keep photosphere temperature
+                                     Teff: outer radius of the disk moves inwards to keep photosphere temperature of
-                                        of the disk larger than some value.
-                                        This value is specified by --Thot
+                                   the disk larger than some value.
+This value is specified by --Thot option
-                                        option
                                      Tirr: outer radius of the disk moves inwards to keep irradiation flux of the disk larger than some value.
 The value of this minimal irradiation flux is
-                                        [Stefan-Boltzmann constant] * Tirr^4,
+                                   [Stefan-Boltzmann constant] * Tirr^4, where
-                                        where Tirr is specified by --Thot
-                                        option
-  --Thot arg (=0)                       Minimum photosphere or irradiation
-                                        temperature at the outer edge of the hot disk, Kelvin.
-For details see
+                                   Tirr is specified by --Thot option --Thot arg (=0)                  Minimum photosphere or irradiation temperature at the outer edge of the hot disk, Kelvin.
+For details see --boundcond
-                                        --boundcond description
+                                   description
-  --F0 arg (=2e+38)                     Initial maximum viscous torque in the
+  --F0 arg (=2e+38)                Initial maximum viscous torque in the disk,
-                                        disk, dyn*cm.
-Can be overwritten via
-                                        --Mdisk0 and --Mdot0
+                                   dyn*cm.
+Can be overwritten via --Mdisk0 and --Mdot0
   --Mdisk0 arg                     Initial disk mass, g.
 If both --F0 and
                                    --Mdisk0 are specified then --Mdisk0 is
                                    used.
 If both --Mdot0 and --Mdisk0 are specified then --Mdot0 is used --Mdot0 arg                      Initial mass accretion rate through the inner radius, g/s.
-If --F0, --Mdisk0
-                                        and --Mdot0 are specified then --Mdot0
+If --F0, --Mdisk0 and --Mdot0 are specified then --Mdot0 is used.
-                                        is used.
-Works only when --initialcond
-                                        is set to sinusF or quasistat --initialcond arg (=powerF)           Type of the initial condition for viscous torque F or surface density
+                                   Works only when --initialcond is set to sinusF or quasistat --initialcond arg (=powerF)      Type of the initial condition for viscous torque F or surface density Sigma
-                                        Sigma

                                    Values:
-                                          powerF: F ~ xi^powerorder, powerorder
+                                     powerF: F ~ xi^powerorder, powerorder is
-                                        is specified by --powerorder option
+                                   specified by --powerorder option
                                      powerSigma: Sigma ~ xi^powerorder,
                                    powerorder is specified by --powerorder
                                    option
                                      sinusF: F ~ sin( xi * pi/2 )
-                                          gaussF: F ~ exp(-(xi-mu)**2 / 2
+                                     gaussF: F ~ exp(-(xi-mu)**2 / 2 sigma**2),
-                                        sigma**2), mu and sigma are specified
-                                        by --gaussmu and --gausssigma options
+                                   mu and sigma are specified by --gaussmu and --gausssigma options
-                                          quasistat: F ~ f(h/h_out) * xi *
+                                     quasistat: F ~ f(h/h_out) * xi * h_out/h,
-                                        h_out/h, where f is quasi-stationary
+                                   where f is quasi-stationary solution found
-                                        solution found in Lipunova & Shakura
+                                   in Lipunova & Shakura 2000. f(xi=0) = 0,
-                                        2000. f(xi=0) = 0, df/dxi(xi=1) = 0
+                                   df/dxi(xi=1) = 0

                                    Here xi is (h - h_in) / (h_out - h_in)

-  --powerorder arg (=6)                 Parameter for the powerlaw initial
+  --powerorder arg (=6)            Parameter for the powerlaw initial condition
-                                        condition distribution.
-This option
+                                   distribution.
+This option works only with
-                                        works only with --initialcond=powerF or
+                                   --initialcond=powerF or powerSigma
-                                        powerSigma
   --gaussmu arg (=1)               Position of the maximum for Gauss
-                                        distribution.
-This option works only
-                                        with --initialcond=gaussF
-  --gausssigma arg (=0.20000000000000001)
+                                   distribution, positive number not greater
-                                        Width of for Gauss distribution.
-This
-                                        option works only with
+                                   than unity.
+This option works only with --initialcond=gaussF --gausssigma arg (=0.25)         Width of for Gauss distribution.
+This option works only with --initialcond=gaussF
-                                        --initialcond=gaussF

 Parameters of self-irradiation:
   --Cirr arg (=0)                  Irradiation factor --irrfactortype arg (=const)     Type of irradiation factor Cirr

                                    Values:
                                      const: doesn't depend on disk shape:
                                    [rad. flux] = Cirr  L / (4 pi r^2)
-                                          square: Cirr depends on the disk
+                                     square: Cirr depends on the disk relative
-                                        relative half-thickness:
+                                   half-thickness:
-                                        [rad. flux] = Cirr (z/r)^2 L / (4 pi
+                                   [rad. flux] = Cirr (z/r)^2 L / (4 pi r^2)
-                                        r^2)

                                    Here L is bolometric Luminosity:
                                    L = eta Mdot c^2

 Parameters of optical magnitudes calculation:
   --colourfactor arg (=1.7)        Colour factor to calculate X-ray flux --emin arg (=1)                  Minimum energy of X-ray band, keV --emax arg (=12)                 Maximum energy of X-ray band, keV -i [ --inclination ] arg (=0)    Inclination of the system, degrees --distance arg (=10)             Distance to the system, kpc --lambda arg                     Wavelength to calculate Fnu, Angstrom.
+You
-                                        You can use this option multiple times.
-                                        For each lambda one additional column
-                                        with values of spectral flux density
+                                   can use this option multiple times.
+For each lambda one additional column with values of spectral flux density Fnu [erg/s/cm^2/Hz] is
-                                        Fnu [erg/s/cm^2/Hz] is produced
+                                   produced

 Parameters of disk evolution calculation:
-  -T [ --time ] arg (=50)               Time interval to calculate evolution,
-                                        days
-  --tau arg (=0.25)                     Time step, days --Nx arg (=1000)                      Size of calculation grid --gridscale arg (=log)                Type of grid for angular momentum h:
+  -T [ --time ] arg (=50)          Time interval to calculate evolution, days --tau arg (=0.25)                Time step, days --Nx arg (=1000)                 Size of calculation grid --gridscale arg (=log)           Type of grid for angular momentum h: log or
-                                        log or linear
+                                   linear

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~